 Mr. Faulkner is a member of the board of directors of the Structured Finance Industry Group and of the World Music Institute.

-Charles A. (Charlie) Sweet serves as the practice development leader of Morgan Lewis’ market-leading structured transactions practice group.
-His securitization experience encompasses a wide variety of asset classes, including automobile loans and leases, student loans, marketplace loans, and residential mortgages.
+Charles A. (Charlie) Sweet serves as the practice development leader of the firm’s structured transactions group.
+He advises clients on the federal laws and regulations affecting asset-backed securities and other structured finance products, and his securitization experience encompasses a wide variety of asset classes, including automobile loans and leases, student loans, marketplace loans and residential mortgages.
 Charlie has worked on many innovative transactions and structures, with sponsors ranging from finance arms of Fortune 500 companies to technology-driven emerging growth companies.
-Charlie advises clients on the federal laws and regulations affecting asset-backed securities and other structured finance products.
+He co-authored the fourth edition of the leading industry treatise, Offerings of Asset-Backed Securities (Wolters Kluwer).

 At the University of Texas School of Law, Charlie was a member of the Order of the Coif, a member of the Chancellors (the school’s highest honorary organization) and an associate editor of the Texas Law Review.
 He is a member of the American Bar Association.

 Chris DiAngelo is managing partner of Katten's New York office and a member of the firm's Board of Directors and Executive Committee.
 He focuses his practice on structured finance and securitization matters.
 Chris represents a variety of clients, including issuers, lenders, underwriters, and private equity and hedge funds, in a wide range of programs and projects involving asset-backed debt, municipal debt, straight corporate debt and equity, warehouse lines, regulatory matters and acquisitions.